 Most collectors like to have a magnifying glass so they can look at their stamps more closely.
 Again, they come in a wide range, from the fairly basic, offering 2 or 3× magnification.
 Another option are pocket microscopes giving 30× magnification.
 Also digital microscopes that offer a really detailed examination of your stamps.
-Probably this is the most common of the stamp collecting accessories.
+Probably this is the most common of the philatelic accessories.

-One of the stamp collecting accessories every stamp collector must have is a pair of tweezers.
+One of the philatelic accessories every stamp collector must have is a pair of tweezers.
 All stamps should be handled with tweezers; they ensure that the natural oils in our fingers do not get on to the stamps and, after a bit of practice, they are easier to use than fingers as well.
 They come in different lengths, with different points and made from different materials (generally stainless steel or gold-plated).

 Perforations or “perfs” in a stamp was an innovation introduced in 1854 to allow postage stamps to be easily separated and removed for use, rather than individually cutting them by hand from imperforate sheets.
 The standard for measuring is the number of perforations found in 2 centimeters (20 mm).

 Different perforations can greatly affect the value of a stamp.
 A stamp with 10 holes in 2 centimeters is called a “Perf 10”.
 Some stamps also have different horizontal and vertical perforations, called compound perfs.
 Compound perforations are listed first horizontally, and then vertically, for example, a stamp with Perf 11 on the top and Perf 10 on the sides would be Perf 11×10.

 A stamp perforation gauge is an affordable devise that illustrates a range of perforations.
 The stamp is moved down the gauge until the perforations on the stamp visually match that on the gauge.